Vamshi-Medamaina/astro-boy/README.md

 ---

 ## 🎮 How to Play
-- Use arrow keys to move your spaceship.
+- Use [W,S,A,D] keys to move your spaceship.
 - Press `SPACE` to shoot bullets.
 - Avoid asteroids and try to score as high as possible!